hdShang/arxiv-daily/docs/cs-AI/2025-09-26/papers/250922460v2-geosketch-a-neural-symbolic-approach-to-geometric-multimodal-reasoni.md

 ---
 layout: default
-title: GeoSketch: A Neural-Symbolic Approach to Geometric Multimodal Reasoning with Auxiliary Line Construction and Affine Transformation
+title: "GeoSketch: A Neural-Symbolic Approach to Geometric Multimodal Reasoning with Auxiliary Line Construction and Affine Transformation"
 ---

 # GeoSketch: A Neural-Symbolic Approach to Geometric Multimodal Reasoning with Auxiliary Line Construction and Affine Transformation